 I was super fortunate to have a really close knit group of friends for my final years at high school - about 10 of us, a fairly even split of guys and girls, and a few coupled up, like me and Rob.

 For a few summers after school finished we had the most EPIC summer holidays together.
-We piled into barely roadworthy VW beetles and Falcon station wagons and headed to beach-side camp grounds along the sunny east coast.
+We piled into barely roadworthy VW beetles and Falcon station wagons and headed to beach-side camp grounds along new zealand's sunny east coast.
 We used to take the spare tyre out of the station wagon boots, fill the cavity with ice, beer and wine coolers (hahaha, i know!, wine coolers!!!), and surf, sun and play for days on end.
 I've forgotten a lot over the years, but I remember so much detail about those holidays.
 They were the best.

 It was the era of Beverly Hills 90210 and one day we took a 90210 style beach shot.
 When the roll of film was finished we legged it to the pharmacy and printed out 10 copies.
 I don't know where my copy is, and I'm trying to track down one of the originals - I'll add it when I find it, because I think we out Beverly Hills the Beverly Hills crew.
 It was an awesome photo and it's still clear in my mind, making me smile as I type.
 If you weren't a teenager in the '90's here's the reference.
 BH90210 was legendary.